A Fluid Limit for an Overloaded X Model Via a Stochastic Averaging Principle: Preliminaries.

 When sharing takes place, FQR-T aims to keep the two queues at a certain ratio, depending on the direction of sharing.
 Thus, there is one ratio, $r_{1,2}$, which is the target ratio if class $1$ is being helped by pool $2$, and another target ratio, $r_{2,1}$, when class $2$ is being helped by pool $1$.
 As explained in \cite{PeW09a}, appropriate ratios can be found using the steady-state fluid approximation.
 In particular, the specific FQR-T control is optimal in the special case of a separable quadratic cost function.
 More generally, fixed ratios are often approximately optimal.

 We now describe the control.
 The FQR-T control is based on two positive thresholds, $k_{1,2}$ and $k_{2,1}$, and the two queue-ratio parameters, $r_{1,2}$ and $r_{2,1}$.
 We define two queue-difference stochastic processes $D_{1,2}(t) \equiv Q_1(t) - r_{1,2} Q_2(t)$ and $D_{2,1} \equiv r_{2,1} Q_2(t) - Q_1(t)$.
-As shown in \cite{PeW09a}, in that convex cost framework there is no incentive for sharing simultaneously in both directions.
-These ratio parameters should satisfy $r_{1,2} \ge r_{2,1}$; see Proposition EC.2 and (EC.11) of \cite{PeW09a}. hence we make the following assumption. \begin{assumption}{$($ordered ratio parameters$)$} The ratio parameters are assumed to satisfy $r_{1,2} \ge r_{2,1}$. \end{assumption}
+As shown in \cite{PeW09a}, in that convex cost framework there is no incentive for sharing simultaneously in both directions, implying that these ratio parameters should satisfy $r_{1,2} \ge r_{2,1}$; see Proposition EC.2 and (EC.11) of \cite{PeW09a}.
+However, even without the cost framework, we do not want sharing to ever occur in both directions simultaneously.
+Hence we make the following assumption. \begin{assumption}{$($ordered ratio parameters$)$} The ratio parameters are assumed to satisfy $r_{1,2} \ge r_{2,1}$. \end{assumption}

 As long as $D_{1,2}(t) \le k_{1,2}$ and $D_{2,1}(t) \le k_{2,1}$ we consider the system to be normally loaded (i.e., not overloaded) so that no sharing is allowed.
 Hence, in that case, the two classes operate independently.
 Once one of these inequalities is violated, the system is considered to be overloaded, and sharing is initialized.
 For example, if $D_{1,2}(t) > k_{1,2}$ and $Z_{2,1} (t) = 0$, then class $1$ is judged to be overloaded and service-pool $2$ is allowed to start helping queue $1$: If a type-$2$ server becomes available at this time $t$, then it will take its next customer from the head of queue $1$.
 When $D_{1,2}(t) - k_{1,2} \le 0$, new sharing is not initiated.
 Then new sharing stops until one of the thresholds is next exceeded.
 However, sharing in the opposite direction with pool $1$ servers helping class $2$ is not allowed until both $Z_{1,2} (t) = 0$ and $D_{2,1} (t) > k_{2,1}$.